I had so looked forward to visiting Barcelona. I read about the architecture, I loved the operatic history of the city, the cultural riches.

 Did I go to Figueres?

-In an economy that is – by everything I’ve read and heard – about to get flushed down the toilet, aren’t money-wielding tourists a good thing?
+In an economy that is – by everything I’ve read and heard – still struggling aren’t money-wielding tourists a good thing?

 How to Annoy Tourists – Part 3